yogeshSmishra/PopX/README.md

 # PopX

-This is my submission for the React JS qualifier task.
+This is my submission for the educase ReactJs Assignment.

 PopX is a modern React-based web application that provides a **pixel-perfect UI for user registration and login**.
 Deployed here 👉 [Live Demo](https://pop-x-kohl.vercel.app/)